Injured in a Crash Caused by Someone Texting and Driving?

 Is texting and driving illegal in Washington state?

 It is against the law to hold your cellphone while you are driving in Washington state, even if you are stopped in traffic or at an intersection.
 You are allowed to use your cellphone if it can be used hands-free and activated by a single touch or swipe; if you’re parked or out of the flow of traffic; turning on music or a GPS before you start driving; or if you need to call emergency services.

 This law applies to all electronic devices, including laptops, tablets, and handheld video games.
 If you are ticketed for driving while using a handheld electronic device, you’ll have to pay a fine and your insurance provider will be notified.
 The cost of your fine will also increase with each infraction.

 Send negligent drivers a message with Herschensohn Law Firm, PLLC

 If you’ve been injured in a car crash caused by someone who was texting and driving, you need to act immediately to protect your rights and hold them accountable.
 You don’t want to end up with minimal compensation – or nothing at all – because you waited, evidence disappeared, and their story changed.

 Kent car accident attorney Zach Herschensohn knows how to prove the other driver was texting at the time of your crash and has the resources to build a strong case on your behalf.
-Whether it’s tracking down witnesses or obtaining phone records through a subpoena, Herschensohn Law will work tirelessly to get you the compensation you deserve.
+Whether it’s tracking down witnesses or obtaining phone records through a subpoena, Herschensohn Law Firm will work tirelessly to get you the compensation you deserve.
 It also costs you nothing to have an experienced car accident lawyer handle every aspect of your case.
 That’s because we work on a contingency fee basis – meaning you pay nothing unless we win.
-Learn what Herschensohn Law can do for you.
+Learn what Herschensohn Law Firm can do for you.
 Contact us today for your free consultation.